SHOPPING | CONTACT | NEWS | SUBSCRIBE

 Tram Prague

-Every self-respecting great capital has a means of public transport with a purely tourist vocation.
+Every self-respecting major capital has a means of public transport with a purely tourist vocation.
 Berlin, Budapest and Lisbon are important examples.
-Prague is certainly not far behind.
+Prague is certainly no exception.

-Line 22 and the NOSTALGIC LINES are excellent solutions for those wishing to travel around the city and enjoy unique views and views, without spending a fortune.
-It is like being on board a Hop On Hop Off Bus, with very low prices.
+Line 22 and the NOSTALGIC LINES are excellent solutions for those who want to get around the city and enjoy unique views and panoramas, without spending a fortune.
+It’s like being on board a Hop On Hop Off Bus, with really affordable prices.

 Tram Prague